lastlink/docs-1/developer-guide/hooks.md

 # Hooks

-Hooks allow you to _hook_ function to be called in a specific time during the executing of Directus.
+Hooks allow project-specific code to interact directly with Directus Core events.
+The hooks are very simple to implement: just add custom logic to the (untracked) config file at `/directus/api/configuration.php`.

 ## Hooks list